DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

 # Hybrid applications

 Note: This document uses SDK v2.
-For v1 documentation, refer to the [previous version of this document][10].
+For v1 documentation, see the [previous version of this document][10].

 ## Overview